zajitschek/metaanalysis/chapters/chapter2.md

 The screening of literature is usually done in two stages:
   1. abstract + title + keywords
-  **(this will be done on the bulk of the papers found in your search)**
+  *This will be done on the bulk of the papers found in your search*
   2. full text + supplementary information
-  **(this requires that you carefully go through your list of "included" studies obtained in step 1 and more details in the "bottom branches"" of your decison tree)**
+  *This requires that you carefully go through your list of "included" studies obtained in step 1 and more details in the "bottom branches"" of your decison tree*

-### We need two decision trees!
+## We need two decision trees!
 #### one for each stage: Abstract / Full text
 This is because abstracts, titles and keywords do not contain enough information to conclusively answer all of the inclusion criteria questions - you should be excluding every paper for which you cannot answer "yes" to all the questions.